IvanZ505/runb-notes/docs/cog-decision/midterm-review.md

 - Working memory is limited capacity and slow.
 - Working memory is correlated with conscious.

+## Unimodels Theory
+- **Gigerenzer**
+- There are misalignments in Dual Processing Theory.
+	- Skilled activities can be both *unconscious* and *intentional*.
+	- Stereotyping can be both *unintentional* and *controllable*.

+##### In Unimodel
+- Both intuitive and deliberative judgments are rule-based and the same rules can underlie both.
+- Deliberative judgments not generally more accurate than intuitive judgments.

 ## Memory (M-WM Model)

 > M-WM stands for **multicomponent working-memory model**